aryan25s/lyftr-backend-assignment/README.md

 ```

 **Validations:**
-	•	message_id: must be a non-empty string
+	-	message_id: must be a non-empty string
-	•	from / to: must follow E.164 format (+ followed by digits)
+	-	from / to: must follow E.164 format (+ followed by digits)
-	•	ts: ISO-8601 UTC format with Z suffix
+	-	ts: ISO-8601 UTC format with Z suffix
-	•	text: optional, maximum 4096 characters
+	-	text: optional, maximum 4096 characters

-###API Endpoints
+## API Endpoints

 - **POST `/webhook`**
   Headers
-	•	X-Signature: HMAC-SHA256 hex digest of the raw request body using WEBHOOK_SECRET
+	-	X-Signature: HMAC-SHA256 hex digest of the raw request body using WEBHOOK_SECRET

 Body
-	•	Same as the message schema above
+	-	Same as the message schema above

 Response
-	•	200 OK → {"status": "ok"}
+	-	200 OK → {"status": "ok"}
-	•	The endpoint is idempotent on message_id
+	-	The endpoint is idempotent on message_id
 (Duplicate messages are ignored at the database level but still return success)

 - **GET `/messages`**
  Query Parameters
-	•	limit (1–100, default: 50)
+	-	limit (1–100, default: 50)
-	•	offset (default: 0)
+  	-	offset (default: 0)
-	•	from (optional) – filter by sender
+	-	from (optional) – filter by sender
-	•	since (optional) – filter by ts >= since
+	-	since (optional) – filter by ts >= since
-	•	q (optional) – substring search in text
+	-	q (optional) – substring search in text
   - **Ordering**
-    	•	Messages are always sorted by:
+    	-	Messages are always sorted by:
             ts ASC, message_id ASC
   - **Response**
           {